Australia national rugby union team: 2020s

 2020 saw mixed results.
 Cheika was replaced by Dave Rennie as head coach and due to the COVID-19 pandemic the 2020 Super Rugby season was suspended after only 1 month of playing.
 This forced the cancellation of many fixtures against northern hemisphere teams, limiting Australia to playing New Zealand and Argentina in a reverted Tri-Nations outfit.
 In the first match of the Bledisloe Cup in Wellington, Australia tied 16–16 with New Zealand, the closest they had come to winning a match in New Zealand for 20 years.
-Critics praised Rennie for his replacement of departed players such as Will Genia and Kurtley Beale.
-However, they criticised utility back Reece Hodge for missing a 50-metre penalty goal to win the match.
 In the second match, New Zealand played a tougher game, with Australia having to try to break their 35-year drought at Eden Park.
 They were outclassed 27-7 despite being 3 points down at halftime.
-The third leg played in Sydney was a horror match, with the Wallabies going down 43–5 to the Kiwis, a record loss and the largest win in Bledisloe Cup history.
-Australia next played New Zealand at Suncorp Stadium in Brisbane, where they finally notched a 24–22 win, thanks to debutant winger Tom Wright scoring in the first 10 minutes.
-They next played Argentina, where they drew 15-all and Hodge once again missed a penalty goal to seal the match.
-They played the Los Pumas once more, and the result was the same result as Wellington, a 16-all draw.
-The Wallabies finished 2020 by bumping up to sixth in the world rankings behind Ireland.
+The third leg played in Sydney was a disaster, with the Wallabies going down 43–5, a record loss and the largest win in Bledisloe Cup history.
+Australia next played New Zealand at Suncorp Stadium in Brisbane, where they finally notched a 24–22 win.
+They next played Argentina twice, leading to two draws.
+15-15 in Newcastle and 16-16 draw in Parramatta.
+The Wallabies finished 2020 at sixth in the world rankings.